pierky/bgp-large-communities-playground/README.md

-# Large BGP Communities playground
+# BGP Large Communities playground

-## What Large BGP Communities are
+## What BGP Large Communities are

 A good site already explains it very well: http://largebgpcommunities.net/

 ## This playground

 Luckly many vendors and networking software authors are approaching this solution and [started implementing](http://largebgpcommunities.net/implementations/) [the draft](https://tools.ietf.org/html/draft-heitz-idr-large-community).
-This repository (presumptuously) wants to offer some hints to quickly have a *large-bgp-communities*-aware lab up & running on the basis of the latest code available.
+This repository (presumptuously) wants to offer some hints to quickly have a *bgp-large-communities*-aware lab up & running on the basis of the latest code available.

 Currently it supports the following products:
 - [ExaBGP](https://github.com/Exa-Networks/exabgp)